yashpratapkanthriya/Repo/README.md

 # RepositoryManager

-Java Software to manage Repository of various categories of academics
+Java Software to manage Repository of various categories in academics